-Scope: Manage ongoing public and stakeholder communications and engagement.
-Monthly Highlights: Provided a Project update presentation to the Quayside Community Board in New Westminster.
-Held the first of a series of workshops with the Woodlands Working Group to determine the form and content for interpretative panels which will be featured in the site of the former Woodlands institution at the McBride Boulevard-East Columbia Street intersection in New Westminster.
-Continued to provide communication updates regarding site activity work including notification distribution to residents, business and stakeholders.
-Notifications are being posted to website, emailed to local resident and business associations, and sent to the email subscription list.
-Continued to engage with stakeholders on the Project's design.
-Provided responses and updates regarding planned construction activities, including planned road closures, and the Project's design to interested stakeholders.
-Three Month Lookahead: Continue engagement with key stakeholders in New Westminster and Surrey regarding Project designs and construction plans, including with resident groups, HUB Cycling and the Walkers' Caucus.
-Ongoing management of Project communications, including incident response, enquiry response, Project information sheets and construction notices.
-Continue to provide project construction activity information via social media platforms.
+- Manage ongoing public and stakeholder communications and engagement.

+- Provided a Project update presentation to the Active Transportation Working Group. - Continued meeting with the Woodlands Working Group to determine the form and content for interpretative panels which will be featured in the site of the former Woodlands institution at the McBride Boulevard-East Columbia Street intersection in New Westminster.
+Final decision on the form and content expected in the next reporting period. - Continued to provide communication updates regarding site activity work including notification distribution to residents, business and stakeholders.
+Notifications are being posted to website, emailed to local resident and business associations, and sent to the email subscription list. - Continued to engage with stakeholders on the Project's design. - Provided responses and updates regarding planned construction activities, including planned road closures, and the Project's design to interested stakeholders.

+- Continue engagement with key stakeholders in New Westminster and Surrey regarding Project designs and construction plans, including with resident groups, HUB Cycling and the Walkers' Caucus. - Ongoing management of Project communications, including incident response, enquiry response, Project information sheets and construction notices. - Continue to provide project construction activity information via social media platforms.